rcc-uchicago/user-guide/docs/midway23/midway_partitions.md

 If a user wants to submit their job to the particular compute node, this can be requested by adding the Slurm flag `--nodelist=<compute_node_ID>`.
 Compute nodes that differ in available features can be allocated by setting an additional constraint `--constraint=<compute_node_feature>`, for example `--constraint=v100` will allocate job to the compute node with NVIDIA V100 GPUs.

 ## Partitions
-All Midway users can submit jobs to any of the following shared partitions:
+All Midway users can submit jobs to any of the shared partitions.

+Beagle3 users, in addition to shared partitions, have access to Beagle3 partitions too.

 <!-- THIS COMMAND WORKS ON MIDWAY2 BUT NOT ON MIDWAY3 - SHOULD BE FIXED
 The list of shared partitions can be invoked by -->
 <!-- ```